jambolo/advent-of-code-2025-visualizations/process.md

 # **2. Provide Puzzle Materials to the LLM**

-Inputs provided to Codex:
+Inputs provided to Claude Code:

 * Puzzle description
 * Rust solver source for the puzzle within the submodule
 * Puzzle input
-* The overall visualization goal

-Codex uses only these puzzle-specific items.
+Claude Code uses only these puzzle-specific items.

 ---

 # **3. LLM Phase 1 — Algorithm Analysis**

-Codex analyzes the solver and input and produces:
+Claude Code analyzes the solver and input and produces:

 * A description of the algorithm
 * Identification of state transitions and key data structures